Eleee28/Swapzy-WebApp/documentation/1_node_init.md

 - Simplified Database Management, with the use of JavaScript objects instead of SQL queries, to provide a more intuitive database interaction.
 - Models map to database tables and Migrations allow the management of database schema changes easily.
 - Easy to switch between different databases without changing the code much.

+**Sequelize CLI** is the command line interface of sequelize and it allows running terminal commands to create models, run migrations, etc.

 ### Passport.js - Authentication Middleware
 **Passport.js** is an authentication middleware for Node.js.
 It supports various authetication strategies.
 For this project OAuth.